A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Results

 In figure \ref{fig:Aug_PDF}, we show the PDFs for the month of August.
 As can be seen from figures \ref{fig:Aug_PDF}(a) -- \ref{fig:Aug_PDF}(c), the model PDFs describe the observations well, with the exception of tails.

-For the month of July, we observe large differences between the model and observations.
-Figure \ref{fig:Jul_PDF} shows the comparison for the month of July.
+For the month of July too (figure \ref{fig:Jul_PDF}), we observe large differences in the tails between the model and observations.

-It is apparent that the model does poorly in capturing the tails in the temperature PDF.
-As a result of this, there are differences between the model and observation PDFs of heat flux as well.
+It is apparent that the model is less effective in capturing the tails in the temperature PDF.
+As a result of this, there are differences between the tails of the model and observational PDFs of heat flux as well.
+This pattern of behaviour is qualitatively similar in the other months.

 One possible reason for the difference in the results from the model and observations is that the nature of the noise in the temperature equation might not be Gaussian.
-There might be physical processes that cause large fluctuations more often than what would be expected for Gaussian processes, but it is not apparent what these might be and what the time-scales associated with them are.
+There might be physical processes that cause large fluctuations more often than what would be expected for Gaussian processes, but it is not apparent what these processes might be and what the time-scales associated with them are.
 Another reason might be that the noise terms in the equations of motion are not additive, but are multiplicative.
 In this case, it is unclear how to constrain the functional forms of the noise amplitudes from the limited data.
 Constructing a separate stochastic model to test these hypotheses is beyond the scope of the current work.